Smith & Nasht: Ten Bucks a Litre (2013)

-Ten Bucks a Litre, is a one-hour documentary film which sets out to investigate the different options available for addressing Australia's energy export and domestic production future.
+Ten Bucks a Litre is a one-hour documentary film that investigates the options available for addressing Australia's energy export and domestic production future.
 The film starred and was narrated by Dick Smith, and was colloquially described as a "dick-umentary" by producer, Simon Nasht.
 On receipt of government funding via Screen Australia, the film's synopsis described Dick's intention "to separate the facts from the hot air" as he asked "What are Australia’s options as we enter the age of energy disruption?"
 The film was directed by Max Bourke and produced by Simon Nasht and Kate Hodges.
 The film premiered on ABC on 1 August 2013.

 The film discusses topics like energy efficiency, the affordability of solar panels and battery storage, coal seam gas extraction and the potential for nuclear power in Australia.
 While Dick Smith and Ziggy Switkowski (profiled in the film) have advocated for nuclear power, strong opposition exists in Australia.